SOCKS Proxy: Be Fast and Anonymous Online

 Configure a SOCKS Proxy

-SOCKS proxies are a useful alternative to their more popular HTTP counterparts.
-In contrast to the latter, SOCKS proxies can be used with email programs, P2P software, and other applications.
+SOCKS proxies offer a useful alternative to their more popular HTTP counterparts.
+In contrast to the latter, SOCKS proxies can be used with email clients, P2P software, and other applications.
 Still, there's a trade-off, as SOCKS proxies generally don't encrypt data by default.

 SOCKS proxies are proxy servers that act as an intermediary between a client and a server and use the SOCKS protocol.
-Should the client (your computer, for example) send a request to a server, its IP address will remain concealed, with only that of the SOCKS server revealed to the server.
+Should the client (your computer, for example) send a request to a server, its IP address will remain concealed.
+The server you've sent a request to will only see the IP address of the SOCKS server you used.